-All visitors should see the nurse-in-charge before visiting for advice.
+All visitors should see the nurse-in-charge for advice before visiting.

-The spread of Campylobacter from one person to another is uncommon; however, we do advise all visitors wash their hands with soap and water and dry them thoroughly when leaving the isolation room/ward.
+The spread of Campylobacter from one person to another is uncommon.
+However, when leaving the isolation room / ward all visitors must wash their hands with soap and water, and dry them thoroughly.

-How can infection be prevented?
+How can I help prevent infection?

-- Keep cooked and uncooked food separate in your kitchen. - Cook all food properly, especially chicken. - Do not drink untreated milk (milk straight from the cow). - Keep milk bottles covered to stop birds pecking the tops and passing the bacteria to the milk. - Do not drink untreated water from rivers and lakes. - Be especially careful about drinking water and eating food when abroad. - Wash your hands with soap and water and dry them thoroughly after: - touching pets or farm animals - · before and after handling raw meat and poultry; and - after using the toilet.
+- Keep cooked and uncooked food separate in your kitchen. - Cook all food properly, especially chicken. - Do not drink untreated milk (milk straight from the cow). - Keep milk bottles covered to stop birds pecking the tops and passing the bacteria to the milk. - Do not drink untreated water from rivers and lakes. - Be especially careful about drinking water and eating food when abroad. - Wash your hands with soap and water and dry them thoroughly after: - touching pets or farm animals - before and after handling raw meat and poultry; and - after using the toilet.